Are There Any Even Smarter Ways to Leverage Virtual Assistants? Staffing Agency Smarts

 - 4 x Work Output = $7,000 and so on

 Add to this difference the hidden costs of your U.S. employee and the model becomes even more attractive.
-Whilst this is a very simple model, in our experience running multiple business, as well as a staffing agency, the benefits though clear, are under stated.
+Whilst this is a very simple model, in our experience running multiple businesses, as well as a staffing agency, the benefits though clear, are understated.

 Significant Additional Benefits